zesterer/tupai/README.md

 _See `docs/STATUS.md`_

+## Pre-built ISOs

+I regularly release pre-built ISO images of Tupai on ever feature change release cycle.
+You can find them here: [Zesterer's Projects](http://zesterer.homenet.org/projects.shtml)

 ## Building
 ---

 It is recommended that Tupai is built on a UNIX-like system.
 All other operating systems are untested.
+The build system is dependant on basic UNIX utilities like 'cp' and also a cross-compiling version of the GNU Compiler Collection.

 _See `docs/BUILDING.md`_